ProvableHQ/leo/README.md

 # Leo Inputs

-Public and private inputs for a Leo program are specified in the `inputs/` directory.
+Private inputs for a Leo program are specified in the `inputs/` directory.
 The syntax for an input file is a limited subset of the Leo program syntax.
 The default inputs file is `inputs/inputs.leo`.

 ## Sections
 A Leo input file is made up of sections.
 Sections are defined by a section header in brackets followed by one or more input definitions.